IrodaIkramova/IrodaIkramova/README.md

 - 👋 Hi, I’m @IrodaIkramova
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programing
 - 📫 How to reach me 99 9168673

 <!---